WantToBeeMe/WantToBeeMe/README.md

 ## Hey there

 I am WantToBeeMe, and I am really good stopping my personal projects before they are finished.
-uhmmm... yea... nothing more to add i suppose.
+uhmmm... yea... nothing more to add I suppose.
 Anyways, here are 2 cool projects you can look at!

 # Wheel Wizard